centre-for-virus-research/CVR-Course-2026/docs/Consensus.md

 **Question** – how many consenus level (i.e AF > 0.5) and subconsenus (i.e. AF < 0.5) are there in the sample? what genome positions are the sub-consensus mutations?
 ***

+# 5.1: Extra section - Variant Calling with LoFreq

-Now you task is to run LoFreq to characterise the mutations in Sample 2?
+Now your task is to run LoFreq to characterise the mutations in Sample 2

 # 5.1: Extra Data